 What are the first DWI costs and fines in Texas I will face?

-Following a DUI/DWI arrest offense charge in Texas, you will first have to post bail, ranging from several hundred to several thousand dollars, which will be returned to you minus the nonrefundable DWI fees if you appear as scheduled in court.
+In 2021 following a DUI/DWI arrest offense charge in Texas, you will first have to post bail, ranging from several hundred to several thousand dollars, which will be returned to you minus the nonrefundable DWI fees if you appear as scheduled in court.
 Penalties you may also have to pay will be towing and impound fees to get your car back after a drunk or drugged driving charge.
 This towing/impound expense will likely cost a minimum additional fee of $100 to $200 just to get your car back.

 Upon conviction of a DUI in TX, you will pay a high fine, which can run from hundreds to thousands of dollars, including additional court costs or Ignition Interlock Device fees.
 For example, the fines for a first-time DUI/DWI offense in Texas is up to $2000, and up to as high as $10,000 if there was a passenger younger than 15 years of age in the vehicle.

 Drunk driving and driving under the influence (DUI) in TX contributes significantly to injury and loss of life on the road.
 The operation of any motor vehicle in Texas legally requires the driver have a blood alcohol concentration under the legal limit of .08 %.
 A DUI offense can not only have deadly effects and cause suffering of individuals and their families, but perhaps not so well-known is the actual financial cost of a DWI who is convicted for even a first offense in Texas.
 The following information, itemizes the cost of a DUI involved in a first-time DUI/DWI offense conviction in Texas:

 Texas DUI/DWI Classes (estimate)

 Minimum First-Time Texas DUI Cost Total*